Émilie Gamelin: Sisters of Providence

 On 29 March 1844, a ceremony was held at the chapel of the Asylum of Providence, in which Bourget conferred canonical status on the new religious congregation and named it the Daughters of Charity, Servants of the Poor (later to become popularly known as the Sisters of Charity of Providence; in 1970 the congregation officially was named the Sisters of Providence).
 At this ceremony, Gamelin and the other six novices became religious sisters, taking the traditional vows of chastity, poverty, and obedience as well as a fourth one of service to the poor.
 The following day (30 March) Gamelin was elected Superior General of the new congregation and was granted the title of Mother Gamelin.

-From 1843 the Sisters provided shelter to orphan girls and elderly women boarders, and in 1844 they launched the Hospice St-Joseph, dedicated to the care and shelter of sick and elderly Catholic priests.
-Also in 1845 the Sisters established an employment office to aid job seekers and prospective employers.
+From 1843, the Sisters provided shelter to orphan girls and elderly women boarders, and in 1844 they launched the Hospice St-Joseph, dedicated to the care and shelter of sick and elderly Catholic priests.
+Also in 1845, the Sisters established an employment office to aid job seekers and prospective employers.
 They also began caring for the mentally ill and opened a school at Longue-Pointe in Montreal.
 In 1846, they opened a shelter at La Prairie, Quebec.

 In 1847 a typhus epidemic struck Montreal and Bishop Bourget called upon the religious communities of Montreal, including the Sisters of Providence, to aid in the treatment of its victims.
 Following the epidemic Gamelin assumed responsibility for the Hospice Saint-Jérôme-Émilien, a facility dedicated to the children of immigrant-Irish typhus victims.
-Late that year Gamelin dispatched some of the Sisters to teach at the École Saint-Jacques, which was suffering from staff shortages.
+Late that year, Gamelin dispatched some of the Sisters to teach at the École Saint-Jacques, which was suffering from staff shortages.
 In 1849, she established the Hôpital Saint-Camille to help respond to that year's cholera epidemic.

 In 1849 Gamelin successfully petitioned the Attorney General of Lower Canada, Louis-Hippolyte Lafontaine, for permission to open an insane asylum at Longue-Pointe.
 Also that year she established a convent at Sainte-Élisabeth, Quebec, and in 1850 it was joined by a convent at Sorel-Tracy, Quebec.
 Late in 1850 Gamelin again visited the United States and toured the establishments of the Sisters of Charity, with special attention to their lunatic asylums.

-On 23 September 1851, exhausted by her labors, Gamelin died of cholera during an epidemic of that year, following an illness that lasted less than 12 hours.
+On 23 September 1851, exhausted by her labors, Gamelin died of cholera during an epidemic, following an illness that lasted less than 12 hours.
 Her last words were "Humility, simplicity, charity...above all chari...".
 She was buried the following day in the vault of the Asylum of Providence.
 At the time of her death, there were over 50 professed Sisters of the congregation and 19 novices caring for nearly a thousand women, children, and six elderly priests.